Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 What Are Platonic Forms?

-The “problem of universals,” or how can one Form in general be many things in particular, was solved by presuming that Form is a distinct singular thing that causes multiple representations of itself in particular objects.
+The “problem of universals,” or the question of how one Form in general can be many things in particular, was solved by presuming that Form is a distinct singular thing that causes multiple representations of itself in particular objects.